 In the window that opens up, you can tell Photoshop to save all open images as JPEG files and even resize it as you need for your site template.
 In the below example, I’ve sized images to be 1200 x 1200px and have them saved in the same location as the original images.
 Photoshop creates a folder called ‘JPEG’ in the original folder and saves the final files there.

-After the above process completes, go the original folder and look for a folder called JPEG.
+After the above process completes, go to the original folder and look for a folder called JPEG.
 Make sure the images have saved as you expected.

 Then go to File > Close All.
 This will prompt a window asking if you want to save the open image with the edits.
 Click on the “Apply to All” button at the bottom and click Yes.
-Now you have a JPEG folder with edited and resized images and a copy of the full size images if you need them later to make other sizes.
+Now you have a JPEG folder with edited and resized images and a copy of the full-size images if you need them later to make other sizes.
 I would also suggest saving the original images prior to edits, in case you want to go back and redo some of them at a later date.

 Further Learning: Photoshop Resources